carrieroroberto/wol_esp32_telegram/README.md

 ## 🔐 Configuration

+Ecco la frase corretta in inglese:

-Create a file named `credentials.h` in the project root with the following content:
+Modify the `credentials.h` file appropriately, or create a new file with this name in the project root with the following content:

 ```cpp
 // credentials.h